Dry Needling vs. Acupuncture

 Here is a review of the types of techniques you might see and why:

-The in-and-out technique, also called pistoning, involves inserting the needle directly into the trigger point, and manipulating of the needle to create a Local Twitch Response, which has been shown to reset the muscle and allow it to function more normally.
+The in-and-out technique, also called pistoning, involves inserting the needle directly into the trigger point and manipulating the needle to create a Local Twitch Response, which has been shown to reset the muscle and allow it to function more normally.

-After the desired response, the dry needle is removed, disposed of properly, and a new sterile needle will be used for the next treatment area.
+After the desired response, the dry needle is removed, disposed of properly, and a new sterile needle is used for the next treatment area.

-The primary goal is with this treatment is to treat your peripheral and central nervous system by inserting and leaving the filament needles in the desired treatment area.
-Therapists will let the needles sit (in situ) either with or without electrical stimulation .
-This type of dry needling can be superior to the in and out technique for encouraging muscle recruitment, venous return (recovery), and to encourage restored nerve health to an injured nerve such as in a cervical, lumbar, or spinal disc injury.
+The primary goal of this treatment is to treat your peripheral and central nervous system by inserting and leaving the filament needles in the desired treatment area.
+Therapists will let the needles sit (in situ) either with or without electrical stimulation.
+This type of dry needling can be superior to the in-and-out technique for encouraging muscle recruitment, venous return (recovery), and encouraging restored nerve health to an injured nerve, such as in a cervical, lumbar, or spinal disc injury.

-The pros to this technique is that it is often considered more comfortable for the patients, and it is sometimes superior to the in and out technique in restoring the nerve health.
+The pros to this technique are that it is often considered more comfortable for the patients, and it is sometimes superior to the in-and-out technique in restoring nerve health.

-The main con to this technique is that needles are usually left in situ anywhere from 5-25 minutes, which limits our ability to use a quick test retest method to each suspected area of involvement.
+The main con to this technique is that needles are usually left in situ anywhere from 5-25 minutes, which limits our ability to use a quick test-retest method in each suspected area of involvement.
 This can sometimes make the root cause of the injury more difficult and/or take more time than if we are using a quick reset method followed by movement testing.

 Benefits of Dry Needling